oracle-livelabs/em-omc/enterprise-manager/odb-23ai/dba-essentials-series-23ai/23ai-ws10-manage-pdb/intro-pdb-mgmt-db/intro-pdb-mgmt-db.md

 ## About this workshop

 This workshop guides you how to manage *Pluggable Databases (PDBs)* in a multitenant Container Database (CDB) from Oracle Enterprise Manager Cloud Control (EM).
-Database administrators (DBAs) can manage a CDB and its underlying PDBs and perform administrative tasks, such as creating and removing PDBs from Oracle Database and administering the PDBs.
+A database administrator (DBA) can manage a CDB and its underlying PDBs and perform administrative tasks, such as creating and removing PDBs from Oracle Database and administering the PDBs.

 The labs in this workshop will help you learn about the sequence of actions you must perform to complete these tasks successfully.